Installation Guide

 - Node.js version

-- Terminal type used (specifically note if using Git Bash)
+- Terminal type used (specifically note whether it's Git Bash)

 - Complete error message